geo-ant/varpro/README.md

 The example code above will already run many times faster than just using a nonlinear solver without the magic of varpro.
-But this crate offers an additional way to eek out the last bits of performance.
+But this crate offers an additional way to eke out the last bits of performance.

 The `SeparableNonlinearModel` trait can be manually implemented to describe a model function.
 This often allows us to shave off the last hundreds of microseconds